PurdueCAM2Project/HELPSweb/source/join.rst

-When would you use recursion?
+When do you use recursion?
 You can describe general principles or
 examples.
 When is recursion better than `for` (or `while`) for solving problems?
 Hint: the Fibonacci sequence, `f(n) = f(n-1) + f(n-2)`, is not a good example of recursion.
 Please read Section 13.6 in